The Whitechapel Mission has its own excellent website maintained by the Director, Tony Miller.

 The Mission day care centre is open 365 days a year and usually serves an average of 297 breakfasts per day.

-Currently we are serving about 200 breakfasts and, additionally, providing packed lunches
+Currently we are serving more than 350 breakfasts (sometimes over 600!) and, additionally, providing packed lunches

 used our advice services. were women.